saleemm1/payonce-cash/README.md

 * **100% IPFS Hosted:** Your storefront identity lives on IPFS.
 It is immutable, uncensorable, and no centralized platform can ever take it down.
 * **Pay Once, Own Forever:** Zero monthly subscriptions and zero platform rent.
 Deploy your complete Hub permanently with a single micro-payment.
 * **Fully Customizable Identity:** Tailor your brand with custom avatars, titles, descriptions, and beautifully designed UI themes.
-* **Ecosystem Ready:** Seamlessly integrates with our *Viral Affiliate Mode* and *Automated Asset Delivery*, turning your Hub into a self-sustaining Web3 economy.

 ---